Everything is gracious about Bali.

 I highly recommend the Eco Cycling tour.
 It’s not so eco.
 You get in a van early in the morning and it takes you up to the top of a mountain, you glide down the mountain expending about 100 calories on the way just using your hand brake, and then I assume a truck hauls the bikes back up the mountain.
 But it is an experience you can’t miss.

-You start by sampling coffees and teas at a coffee plantation, then you have a delicious buffet breakfast at a tiny restaurant overlooking Mount Batur and Lake Batur.
+You start by sampling coffees and teas at a coffee plantation.
+(NOTE: I’ve been informed by a reader that civet cat coffee often comes from caged and abused civet cats.
+Try finding an excursion that does not include a visit to the plantation, or inquire when you get there about whether the civet cats are caged, and/or refuse to eat the civet cat coffee and explain why.)
+Then you have a delicious buffet breakfast at a tiny restaurant overlooking Mount Batur and Lake Batur.
 Then you hop on a bike and take off, winding your way through villages, around rice paddies and through the rainforest on your way to Ubud.
 We stopped along the way inside a modest family compound to learn about family life, pet the cows, peek inside the rudimentary kitchen, and watch the process of splitting bamboo to use in basket weaving.
 We wandered into a rice field where young men were hoisting a large kite into the sky.
 Children ran out into the road to wave, yell, “Hello!” and high five us.
 It was two hours of perfection.